lvzeyu/zeyu_homepage/content/home/my-section.md

     date_end: '2020-03-31'
     description: "Investigate the opinion dynamics on social media through the combination of natural language processing and network analysis methods."

+  - title: "PC Supporter"
+    company: Graduate School/Faculty of Arts and Letters, Tohoku University
+    company_url: ''
+    company_logo: "tohoku"
+    #location: California
+    date_start: '2019-10-01'
+    date_end: ''
+    #description: Employ social media data and computational methods to investigate how exposed information can affect the formation of opinions and provide a more comprehensive understanding on political polarization.

   - title: "Investigating the mechanism political polarization on social media (PI)"
     company: Grant-in-Aid for JSPS Fellows
     company_url: 'https://kaken.nii.ac.jp/ja/grant/KAKENHI-PROJECT-20J11407/'